nickolashkraus/mcp-auth/tasks/implement-dynamic-client-registration-dcr-in-authorization-server.md

 ## Overview

-ChatGPT acting on behalf of the user supports dynamic client registration (DCR).
+ChatGPT acting on behalf of the user supports Dynamic Client Registration (DCR).
 [Dynamic Client Registration][Dynamic Client Registration] is part of the MCP authorization specification:

 > MCP clients and authorization servers **SHOULD** support the OAuth 2.0 Dynamic Client Registration Protocol [RFC 7591][RFC 7591] to allow MCP clients to obtain OAuth client IDs without user interaction.